Alcohol and Controlled Substances

-- On an annual basis, complete “Host Responsibility Training,” provided by the Office of Wellness Programs & Alcohol Education, prior to the first event of the year 615-34(3-4740).
+- Updated August 3, 2015: On an annual basis, complete “Host Responsibility Training,” provided by the Office of Wellness Programs & Alcohol Education, at least two weeks prior to the first event of the year 615-34(3-4740).

 - Provide alternative beverages and food during the entire period that alcoholic beverages are available.
 Students organizing the event are responsible for providing both nonalcoholic beverages and food.